mcgillblackhole/mcgillblackhole.github.io/links.md

 <!-- <hr noshade> -->

 * <a target="_blank" href="https://www.connectedpapers.com/">Connected Papers</a>:
-useful tool for exploring relevant related papers.
+useful tool for exploring relevant related papers;

 * <a target="_blank" href="https://paperscape.org/">Paperscape</a>:
 a map of all pre-prints on arxiv.
-Sorting in the category by "age" presents and interesting overview of recent academic production.
+Sorting in the category by "age" presents and interesting overview of recent academic production;

+* <a target="_blank" href="https://www.quantamagazine.org/">Quanta Magazine</a>:
+my favorite media for science communication.

 <hr style="border: 1px solid" noshade>